Skip to main content

 Reduction of negative tax bases

-During 2020, the Tax Agency has worked on verifying negative tax bases or quota deductions to be offset in future years in the field of Corporate Tax, proceeding to verify the existence of its balance, its accuracy and its origin.
-These actions, although they may not be reflected in cash terms in the verification exercise, have a positive impact on the gross and liquid collection in future years.
-In 2020, the results of these actions have reached the figure of 2,896 million euros, of which the fundamental part derives from inspection actions.
+During 2020, the Tax Agency has worked on checking negative tax bases or deductions in the quota to be offset in future years in the field of Corporate Tax, proceeding to verify the existence of their balance, its accuracy and its origin.
+These actions, although they may not be reflected in cash terms in the audit year, have a positive impact on gross and net revenue in future years.
+In 2020, the results of these actions reached the figure of 2,896 million euros, of which the fundamental part derives from inspection actions.